clackups/qmk_userspace/README.md

 proceed with the letter.
 So, tapping SHIFT, then Space+H will produce the capital G or Ukrainian capital "Pe".

+Space+0 switches the keyboard into the mouse control mode.
+The "I" moves the key up.
+See the rest of the key actions in the keymap file.
+"0" returns the keyboard into default mode.
+The arrow keys remain with their function for cursor movements.

 The three keys on the left are currently unused.
 Suggestions are welcome.